 See the List of EAP Holders (also included in the document template)

-Every EAP should include notification checklists .
+Every EAP should include EAP Notification Checklist Form .
 These are to be used during testing, or during an actual emergency, so that individuals can record the times that they made contact with others as required by the notification flowchart.

 Procedure When No Updates Required